About John Kiehne

 John’s parents (and much of his extended family) are or were career public school educators in primary and secondary education.
 His father grew up- and retired to- the Kiehne family farm near Cape Girardeau, Mo.
 The Kiehne farm has been in the family for 130 years.

-John is married to Michelle Kiehne- his wife of almost 10 years and has 4 grown children- one biological of his own and a niece and 2 nephews that he and Michelle raised as well.
-He and Michelle now spend a lot of time watching their great niece and keeping up with a 1 year-old toddler as well as acting as continuing to act as foster care advocates.
+John is married to Michelle Kiehne- his wife of 10 years and he has 4 grown children- one biological of his own and a niece and 2 nephews that he and Michelle raised as well.
+He and Michelle now spend a lot of time watching their great niece and keeping up with a 2 year-old toddler as well as acting as continuing to act as foster care advocates.
 John and Michelle are currently expecting a grandchild and another great niece in the near future.

-John is running for Congress with the intention of helping to craft and pass legislation that is effective and good for all Missouri residents- not just a select few.
+John is running to be a Missouri State Representative with the intention of helping to craft and pass legislation that is effective and good for all Missouri residents- not just a select few.
 He also sees the needs for not only himself but for his African American wife and family, his elderly parents, educators, family farmers, entrepreneurs and so forth as well as the great needs of at-risk children and families.
 He believes that a rising tide raises all boats and that most Americans share values of kindness and honesty as well as possessing an unstoppable work ethic and desire to progress beyond the borders of our country and our imaginations.
 John’s mission is to work to make Missouri more peaceful, healthy and prosperous so that we can have a State that we can all be proud to call home.

 For more information regarding John’s views on policy go to his Platform page.

 John Kiehne has worked as a professional musical performer, songwriter, producer and instructor (and businessman) for over 30 years.
 His years in school band transitioned into performing professional gigs in the St. Louis area during his high school years.
 John went on to study music in college and also went on his first national tour as a performer at age 18.